GenomeNet/deepG/README.md

 ## Usage

-See the package website at <https://genomenet.github.io/deepG/> for documentation and example code.
+See the package website at <deepg.de> for documentation and example code.